openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 ## Operations

-`ov::Op` represents any abstract operations in the OpenVINO Model representation.
-You need to use this class to create [custom operations](../OV_Runtime_UG/Extensibility_DG/AddingNGraphOps.md).
+The `ov::Op` class represents any abstract operation in the model representation.
+Use this class to create [custom operations](../OV_Runtime_UG/Extensibility_DG/AddingNGraphOps.md).

 ## Operation Sets